trohit/ik/PRODUCTIVITY.md

 # Impactful advice to be more productive
 ## Alamanac of Naval Ravikant
 - Whats more important than what you work on is who you work with.
-- Stay to the basics.
+- Stick to the basics.
 Read and try to have a coherent view of others people point of view.
 - Easy choice.
 Hard life.
 Hard choice.
 Easy life.
 - Best founder is a Long term thinker.
 Fix every little problem.
 Passion and vision is not enough.
 Luck matters.
 - Learn to build, learn to sell.
 If you can do both, you will be unstoppable